Doping dependence of chiral superconductivity in near $45^\circ$ twisted bilayer cuprates: Model and Method

-where $|\mathbf{d_n}|=|\mathbf{r}-\mathbf{r}'|$ is the three-dimensional distance between the two sites corresponding to the $n$th neighbors on different layers, $d_z$ is the distance between the two layers and $a$ is the lattice constant of the square lattice. $V$ is the interlayer tunneling of sites that are on top of each other. $\lambda$ is a damping parameter.
+where $|\mathbf{d_n}|=|\rv-\rv'|$ is the three-dimensional distance between the two sites corresponding to the $n$th neighbors on different layers, $d_z$ is the distance between the two layers and $a$ is the lattice constant of the square lattice. $V$ is the inter-layer tunneling of sites that are on top of each other. $\lambda$ is a damping parameter.
 To have a set of parameters similar to the one used in Ref.~\cite{lu_doping_2022}, we chose $d_z=a$ and $\lambda=11.13$ with two different values of $V$: $0.2$ and $0.4$.

 This model is a simplification of the real situation in bilayer cuprates.
 The effect of the rare-earth layer in between the CuO${}_2$ plane is doubtless more complex.
 The model also neglects the fact that each monolayer of Bi2212 contains two CuO${}_2$ planes.
-The value of the interlayer tunneling parameters chosen here are very strong and should likely be lower in order to better describe real twisted bilayers.
-The strong values are needed to observe TRS breaking in our system~\cite{lu_doping_2022}.
+The value of the inter-layer tunneling parameters chosen here are very strong and should be lower in order to better describe real twisted bilayers.
+Indeed, LDA calculations~\cite{markiewicz_one-band_2005} for bulk Bi2212 point towards an interlayer hopping $t_z/t\approx 0.1$, smaller than our $V=0.2$ or $0.4$.
+These strong values of $V$ are needed to observe TRS breaking in our system~\cite{lu_doping_2022}.
+For inter-layer hopping between sites that are not directly superimposed, adopting the exponential model~\eqref{eq:expV} is both practical and reasonable since it allows comparisons between different twist angles while keeping the hopping parameters fixed.
+Overall, the effective model used here allows us to roughly delimit the range of parameters needed for chiral superconductivity to exist and to conclude whether that phase is within or beyond the reach of experiments on Bi2212 bilayers.

-In this work we consider a system with a twist angle $\theta=43.60^\circ$ to probe the TRS breaking close to the optimal twist angle.
-At this twist angle, the unit cell of the bilayer system contains 58 sites.
-To probe the superconducting phase in this model, we use the VCA~\cite{potthoff_variational_2003,dahnken_variational_2004} with an exact diagonalization solver at zero temperature.
-This variational method on the electron self-energy based of Potthoff's self-energy functional approach allows us to probe broken symmetries while preserving strong correlations.
-It has been used to predict magnetic phases~\cite{dahnken_variational_2004,sahebsara_hubbard_2008} and superconductivity~\cite{faye_interplay_2017,belanger_superconductivity_2022} in various systems.
-For a detailed review of the method, see Refs~\cite{lu_doping_2022,potthoff_variational_2012,potthoff_cluster_2018}.
+In this work we consider a system with a twist angle $\theta = 43.60^\circ$, in order to probe TRS breaking close to the optimal twist angle.
+Only a few twist angles correspond to commensurate systems with a reasonably small unit cell allowing for a microscopic description based on the Hubbard model~\cite{can_high-temperature_2021}.
+This drastically limits the twist angles that can be studied.
+In Ref.~\cite{lu_doping_2022}, a ten-site unit cell with a twist angle of $\theta=53.13^\circ$ was used.
+The next simplest case is the one studied here, a 58-site unit cell with a twist angle of $\theta = 43.60^\circ$.
+The next simpler case would correspond to a twist angle of $\theta=45.24^\circ$ with 338 sites in the unit cell, quite beyond our computing capacity.
+Our goal is not to investigate all possible twist angles, but to see whether inching closer to a $45^\circ$ twist changes the doping range over which a TRS-breaking superconducting state can be found.